Telecominfraproject/wlan-cloud-loadsim/README.md

 #### Custom CA configuration
 Once you run `mqtt_conf`, you will get a customized configuration file located in the config directory.
 The file `sys.config` contains most of the settings.
 You can change the `ca_name` line to reflect the name of the ca to use.
 The default is `sim_ca`.
-This value is cosmertic only.
+This value is cosmetic only.

  ## Starting the simulator
  A quick run file has been added in order to provide a playground for you.
 From the command line simply enter